 Malaysia declines offer to host 2026 Commonwealth Games, citing cost

-Decision comes after the Australian state of Victoria withdrew as host last year.
+Announcement comes after the Australian state of Victoria withdrew as host last year over cost concerns.

 Malaysia has turned down an offer to host the next Commonwealth Games, citing concerns about the cost of the quadrennial sporting event.

-Malaysia’s Ministry of Youth and Sports said on Friday it had declined to step in as host after concluding that the Commonwealth Games Federation’s offer of 100 million pounds ($126.21m) in supporting funds would not cover the cost.
+Minister of Youth and Sports Hannah Yeoh said on Friday that the government made the decision after concluding that the Commonwealth Games Federation’s offer of 100 million pounds ($126.21m) in supporting funds would not cover the entire cost.

 Keep readinglist of 4 items